kubrickzirconia/mr-blonded/design/README.md

 Blonde: Yellow

 Asides from these accents, I've chosen to stick to a black and white theme, as a reflection of Frank's minimalism.

+## font

+## illustrations

+The illustrations throughout the page are inspired by NASCAR.

+## quotations & headers